EdgarBarranco/RIM/README.md

 ```
 It creates a file “inventory.csv” where the the data is stored.

-This application can also be run from docker
+This application can also be run from docker.

 Create the volume:
 ```
 docker volume create inv-app